Skip to Content search facebook instagram pinterest twitter youtube

 Simon Comben

-Simon Comben is a clinical project coordinator joining the Kirby Institute to work on the National HCV POCT program in October 2021.
+Simon Comben is a clinical project coordinator who joined the Kirby Institute in October 2021 to work on the Australian Hep C Point of Care Testing program.
 His previous role included working as a clinical trials coordinator at St Vincent’s Hospital in anal cancer research.
-Within this role, he helped start up a variety of investigator-initiated projects from project initiation until closure and worked as a research nurse seeing the study participants.
-Before his research roles, he worked as a Registered Nurse in a variety of areas including haematology, cardiothoracic/vascular post-op ward as well as in the Intensive Care Unit.
+Within this role, he helped initiate a variety of investigator-initiated projects from start to closure, and worked as a research nurse, interacting with study participants.
+Before his research roles, he worked as a Registered Nurse in various areas, including haematology, the cardiothoracic/vascular post-operative ward, and the Intensive Care Unit.

 Stephanie Davey

 Stephanie is a Clinical Project Coordinator at the Kirby Institute, UNSW Sydney, joining in September 2022.
-She has completed a BSc at the University of Sydney, and a PGCert in Clinical Trials from the University of Edinburgh.
-She previously worked as a clinical trials coordinator at the Royal Free Hospital in London, working on Rheumatology, Pulmonary Hypertension and Covid-19 clinical trials.
-Whilst in this role she coordinated a range of Phase II-IV clinical trials, managing the site set up, recruitment, follow up and close out of commercial studies.
+She has completed a BSc at the University of Sydney and a PGCert in Clinical Trials from the University of Edinburgh.
+She previously worked as a clinical trials coordinator at the Royal Free Hospital in London, working on Rheumatology, Pulmonary Hypertension, and Covid-19 clinical trials.
+While in this role, she coordinated a range of Phase II-IV clinical trials, managing site setup, recruitment, follow-up, and close-out of commercial studies.

 Samira Hosseini Hooshyar